cecibaldoni/PKM-workshop/README.md

 ## PKM Workshop

 Welcome to the **Personal Knowledge Management (PKM) Workshop** repository! <br>
-This repository was created for the workshop "Personal Knowledge Management and Note-Taking Apps", Presented on December 2nd 2024 for the [IMPRS QBEE](https://imprs-qbee.mpg.de/) Doctoral students. <br>
+This repository was created for the workshop "Personal Knowledge Management and Note-Taking Apps", run on December 2nd 2024 for the [IMPRS QBEE](https://imprs-qbee.mpg.de/) Doctoral students. <br>
 The workshop focuses on Logseq and Obsidian, and general note-taking strategies.
 You can see the published slides at: https://cecibaldoni.quarto.pub/pkm-workshop/

 ---